Kong/kong/changelog/README.md

 ~ $ make VERSION=3.6.0.0 BASE_BRANCH=origin/next/3.6.x.x
 ```

-If a PR is merged after the changelog PR is created or merged,
+If a PR with changelog is merged after the changelog PR is created
-please repeat this section.
+or merged, please repeat this section.

 # Verify PRs